Eulogy to today

 softy beansies are fine for me

-not sure it's essential to know
+not sure it's required I know

 the full Systema Naturae litany